SavitarIT/SavitarSystem/Readme.md

 .
 Localise the app perhaps.
 Afrikaans is a good second language for this.
     https://channel9.msdn.com/Events/Build/2020/BOD104?ocid=AID3012654&WT.mc_id=build2020-azuredevtips-micrum
     Go to 30 mins in.
 .
-Add a favicon.ico file to the project for Savitar.
-.
 Set decent icons - all over.
 .
 Contact information to the top.
 Email, cell, whatsapp, etc...
 Format for call href: tel:+27609101010